csmer/166-project/README.md

 # 166-project
- Team Project with Micah Mercado, and Harpreet Ghag
+ Team Project with Micah Mercado and Harpreet Ghag